Open Pollinated Heirloom Seeds That are Selected To Thrive Here in Florida & Other Sub Tropical Locals.

 (O. sanctum) Fragrance is reminiscent of fruit and cloves.
 Many medicinal and culinary uses.
 Stems, leaves, flowers, and seeds are all good for making tea.
 Frequent harvests recommended.
 Easy to...

-(Foeniculum vulgare dulce var.
-Rubrum) This decorative fennel has beautiful lacy bronze leaves.
-Useful as an ornamental as well as a culinary sweet fennel.
-Pkt (0.2 g, 75 seeds) Biennial in...
+(Foeniculum vulgare dulce) Useful as an ornamental as well as a culinary sweet fennel.
+Pkt (0.2 g, 75 seeds) Biennial in zones 2-5, perennial in zones 6-10.
+Germination: 70°F, darkness...

 Spicy flavor reminiscent of anise and cloves goes well in curries and many other Asian dishes.
 Purple stems and flowers contrast attractively with the 2 in. green leaves.
 12-18 in....